History of slavery in the Muslim world: Eunuchs

 The custom of using eunuchs as servants for women inside the Islamic harems had a preceding example in the life of Muhammad himself, who used the eunuch Mabur as a servant in the house of his own slave concubine Maria al-Qibtiyya; both of them slaves from Egypt.

 Eunuchs were for a long time used in relatively small numbers, exclusively inside harems, but the use of eunuchs expanded significantly when eunuchs started being used also for other offices within service and administration outside of the harem, a use which expanded gradually during the Umayyad Caliphate and had its breakthrough during the Abbasid Caliphate.
 During the Abbasid period, eunuchs became a permanent institution inside the Islamic harems after the model of the Abbasid harem, such as in the Fatimid harem, Safavid harem and the Qajar harem.

-For several centuries, Muslim Eunuchs were tasked with honored roles in Medina and Mecca.
+For several centuries, Muslim eunuchs were tasked with honored roles in Medina and Mecca.
 They are thought to have been instituted in their role there by Saladin, but perhaps earlier.
 Their tasks included caring for the Prophet's Tomb, maintaining borders between males and females where needed, and keeping order in the sacred spaces.
 They were highly respected in their time and remained there throughout the Ottoman Empire's control of the area and afterward.
 In the present day, it is reported that only a few remain.

-Eunuchs were an active component in the slave market of the Islamic world until the early 20th-century for service in harem as well as in the corps of mostly African eunuchs, known as the Aghawat, who guarded the Prophet Muhammad's tomb in Medina and the Kaʿba in Mecca.
+Eunuchs were an active component in the slave market of the Islamic world until the early twentieth-century for service in harem as well as in the corps of mostly African eunuchs, known as the Aghawat, who guarded Muhammad's tomb in Medina and the Kaʿba in Mecca.

 Most slaves trafficked to Hijaz came there via the Red Sea slave trade.
 Small African boys were castrated before they were trafficked to the Hijaz, where they were bought at the slave market by the Chief Agha to become eunuch novices.

 It was noted that boys from Africa were still openly bought to become eunuch novices to serve at Medina in 1895.

 In Medina there was a part of town named Harat al-Aghawat (Neighborhood of the Aghas).

 The Red Sea slave trade became gradually more suppressed during the 20th century, and Slavery in Saudi Arabia was abolished in 1962.
 In 1979, the last Agha was appointed.
 In 1990 seventeen eunuchs remained.